-Ceratocystis platani (plane wilt) is a fungal disease affecting plane trees in some parts of the European mainland including France, Italy and Greece.
+Ceratocystis platani (canker stain of plane) is a fungal disease affecting plane trees in some parts of the European mainland including France, Italy and Greece.
 It only affects plane trees, compromising the vascular system and ultimately leading to the death of the infected tree.
 It spreads via spores, typically transported from one tree to another by infected equipment such as chainsaws.
 The disease is not known to be present in the UK.
 In order to minimise the risk of it entering the country the UK has been designated Protected Zone Status (PZS) by the EU, placing restrictions on imports of plane saplings.

 Reporting mechanisms exist for those who believe that they may have spotted this disease – below is a link to an identification sheet which might assist with this process, however it is important to note that further investigation by a professional will be required in order to confirm the diagnosis.
 Perhaps the most obvious symptom is significant sections of canopy in the tree where the leaves have become completely desiccated but have been retained on the tree (see photos).
 It should be further noted that this disease affects only plane trees and will not be found on any species which is not plane.

 - For additional information about canker stain of plane and other pests and diseases of concern please consult the Observatree website at http://www.observatree.org.uk/

 - To formally report a suspected sighting of canker stain of plane then please use the FC TreeAlert service at http://www.forestry.gov.uk/treealert